Adult Ministry

 This ministry is about lifting the spirits of Appalachian families and reminding them that God’s love knows no boundaries.
 In the process of putting your faith in action, God acts in your heart.
 And when you change the lives of others, they have a way of changing you.

-Our Friday Men’s Breakfast Group has decided not to be a men’s group anymore…so everyone is welcome to the conversation!
-They will meet at Jerry’s for breakfast at 8:30am on the first and third Fridays of each month.
+Our Friday Breakfast Group welcomes everyone to the conversation!
+They meet at Jerry’s (5125 Vernon Ave, Edina) for breakfast at 8:30am on the first and third Fridays of each month.
 This is a great opportunity for you to come and bring a friend.
-Contact Bill Beardsley or Brian Boysen with questions.
+Contact Brian Boysen with questions.

 Stitchers